-File Description registry.db The SQLite 3.0 database in which the PBIS registry service, lwreg, stores data. sam.db Repository managed by the local authentication provider to store information about local users and groups. lwi_events.db The database in which the event logging service, eventlog, records events. lsass- adcache.filedb.fqdn Cache managed by the Active Directory authentication provider to store user and group information.
-The file is in /var/lib/pbis/db only when you set the database type to be the non-default SQLite database.
+File Description registry.db The SQLite 3.0 database in which the PBIS registry service, lwreg, stores data.

+File Description sam.db Repository managed by the local authentication provider to store information about local users and groups. lwi_events.db The database in which the event logging service, eventlog, records events. lsass- adcache.filedb.FQDN Cache managed by the Active Directory authentication provider to store user and group information.
+The file is in /var/lib/pbis/db.
 In the name of the file, FQDN is replaced by your fully qualified domain name.